 - If you want to migrate mailboxes automatically, select Automatically start the batch.
 Also, select ‘Automatically complete the migration batch’ under the preferred option to complete the batch.

 For Manual Batch Selection:

-In case, you have selected the Manually select the batch later option available under referred option to start the batch, follow the given procedure:
+In case you have selected the Manually select the batch later option available under the preferred option to start the batch, follow the given procedure:

-In Recipients, click on Migration and manually select the mailbox migration batch that needs to be moved, and then click on Complete this migration batch under details pane.
+- In Recipients, click on Migration and manually select the mailbox migration batch that needs to be moved, and then click on Complete this migration batch under the details pane.

-Next, click on Recipients and then click on Migration, and check mailbox migration status in the details pane via selecting the desired migration batch.
+- Next, click on Recipients, click on Migration, and check mailbox migration status in the details pane via selecting the desired migration batch.